kirolloushany03/OEElevate/README.md

 ### Build (Frontend)

 To build the project so that it is ready for production please run `ng build` in the frontend directory.
-If you would like to see a progress indicator while the app is being built, use the `--progress` option.

-Another important option is the `--configuration` option which specifies which build configuration will be used.
+Another very important option when building is the `--configuration` option which specifies which build configuration will be used.

 There are different build configurations available: